CoreNebula/make-your-own-discord-bot/README.md

 ## Making a Discord Application
 ![Discord Developer Portal](https://github.com/CoreNebula/make-your-own-discord-bot/blob/master/tutorial-images/IMG_0726.JPG?raw=true)

-Head over to the [Discord Developer Portal](https://discordapp.com/developers/applications) and under applications, create a new application.
+First, we need to head over to the [Discord Developer Portal](https://discordapp.com/developers/applications) and under applications, create a new application.
 Creating this application is what allows us to connect the bot to Discord servers.
 You can give your application a name, which I would recommend being the same name you want to use for your bot.

 ![App Name](https://github.com/CoreNebula/make-your-own-discord-bot/blob/master/tutorial-images/IMG_0728.JPG?raw=true)